 Watercolor, Pastel, Adult & Youth Workshops

-Gayle Clayborn is an energetic, passionate artist that teaches private and group lessons, and has been for over 12 years.
+Gayle Clayborn is an energetic, passionate artist who has been teaching private and group lessons for more than 12 years.
 A handful of her youth students have received national awards.

-Nick Denny was born in Albequerque to Air Force parents his childhood living overseas.
+Nick Denny was born in Albuquerque, New Mexico, to Air Force parents and spent his childhood living overseas.
 Exposure to many different countries and cultures fostered an appreciation for the arts.
-After moving back to the States in 1995, he attended Wayne Community College in 1996 where he was inspired by his first college level art instructor, brick sculptor Pat Turlington.
-Upon his father’s retirement from the Air Force, the family relocated to Wichita and Nick enrolled at Wichita State University where he went on to earn a BFA in Fine Arts, Painting and Drawing in 2002.
+After moving back to the U.S. in 1995, he attended Wayne Community College in 1996 where he was inspired by his first college-level art instructor, brick sculptor Pat Turlington.
+Upon his father’s retirement from the Air Force, the family relocated to Wichita and Nick enrolled at Wichita State University where he went on to earn a BFA in fine arts, painting and drawing in 2002.

 Jim Gross earned his teaching degree at Friends University and his MFA degree from Wichita State University.
 He is a member of American Abstract Artists.
 His works are in the Guggenheim, the Metropolitan Museum of Art and the Nelson–Atkins Museum of Art.
 He received the Distinguished Alumnus Award in Fine Arts from Friends University and was named Artist of the Year by the Wichita Arts Council.
 Gross has had three one-man shows in New York City.